salay/React-Native-Lightning-Learn/README.md

 #Siri, Alom, Brandon, Paris

+React Native is an open-source mobile application framework created by Facebook.
+It is used to develop applications for Android, iOS and UWP by enabling developers to use React along with native platform capabilities.
+Works on both iOS and Android.

 ### Build native mobile apps using JavaScript and React

 React Native lets you build mobile apps using only JavaScript.
 It uses the same design as React, letting you compose a rich mobile UI using declarative components.
+For example instead of using 'div' and 'span', you can use 'Text' and 'View'.

 ### A React Native app is a real mobile app